Creating USD files for Apple devices

 Limit rigged models to a single skeleton

 USD supports skeletal animation, which you can use to animate a character or other complex model by manipulating a hierarchy of bones or joints to deform the model.
 Many DCCs allow you to use multiple skeletons (sometimes called armatures or rigs), to deform a single mesh.
 For example, for a character model, you might create one skeleton to handle facial animation and a second one to control general body movement.
 Before exporting models with multiple skeletons to a USD file, merge all the skeletons into a single joint or bone hierarchy.
-Models with multiple hierarchies can cause performance and compatibility issues with all three renderers.
+Models with multiple hierarchies can cause performance and compatibility issues with all renderers.

 Include material and skeleton bindings